molleindustria/PBRCreator/README.md

 3dtextures.me
 ambientcg.com

-3- Select the set in the assets panel, right click for the menu options.
-Create a material with standard or triplanar shader (built-in pipeline).
+3- Select the set in the assets panel, right click for the menu options "Create * Material from selection".
+Create a material with standard or triplanar shader.

 It looks for common map names, sets the normal, converts roughness to smoothness, and combines metallic and smoothness if possible.